ad1tya-05/mermeto/README.md

 After defining the calculateDiscount function, the code iterates over all elements with the class .product-card and calls calculateDiscount for each of them.
 This ensures that the discount badges are initially calculated and displayed for all product cards.

 2.html work:

+This HTML code represents a product layout webpage with tab functionality for different product categories (Men, Women, Kids).